Mikado, Saskatchewan

 Mikado is named after the ancient title of the Emperor of Japan.
-Is a hamlet in the Canadian province of Saskatchewan.
-The hamlet is part of the rural municipality of Sliding Hills No. 273.
+It is a hamlet in Saskatchewan, Canada.
+The hamlet is part of the Rural Municipality of Sliding Hills No. 273.
 It has a flag stop for Via Rail's Winnipeg–Churchill train.

 Mikado is located at the intersection of Highway 5 and Highway 754.

-This village was founded after Japan had won several victories against the Russian Empire in the Russo-Japanese War (1904-1905).
+This village was founded after Japan had won several victories against the Russian Empire in the Russo-Japanese War (1904–1905).
 Britain was allied with Japan in this war and Japan has a degree of newfound popularity in the British Empire.
 Three towns in Saskatchewan along the CN line (Togo, Kuroki, Mikado), a regional park (Oyama), and CN Siding (Fukushiama) were named in honour of Japanese achievements in this war.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Mikado had a population of 40 living in 17 of its 19 total private dwellings, a change of from its 2016 population of 25.
 With a land area of 0.41 km2, it had a population density of in 2021.